JamesMGreene/nestdb/README.md

 * `beforeDeserialization` (optional): inverse of `afterSerialization`.
 Make sure to include both and not just one or you risk data loss.
 For the same reason, make sure both functions are inverses of one another.
 Some failsafe mechanisms are in place to prevent data loss if you misuse the serialization hooks: NestDB checks that never one is declared without the other, and checks that they are reverse of one another by testing on random strings of various lengths.
 In addition, if too much data is detected as corrupt, NestDB will refuse to start as it could mean you're not using the deserialization hook corresponding to the serialization hook used before (see below).
 * `corruptAlertThreshold` (optional): between 0 (0%) and 1 (100%), defaults to 0.1 (10%).
 NestDB will refuse to start if more than this percentage of the datafile is corrupt.
 0 means you don't tolerate any corruption, 1 means you don't care.
 * `compareStrings` (optional): `function compareStrings(a, b)` should compare strings `a` and `b` and must return `-1`, `0` or `1`.
 If specified, it overrides default string comparison (`===`), which is not well adapted to non-US characters such as accented or diacritical letters.
 Using the native `String.prototype.localeCompare` will be the right choice most of the time.
+* `storage` (optional): A custom storage engine for the database files.
+Must implement _at least_ the handful of methods exported by the standard "storage" module included in NestDB, as detailed below in the [Using A Custom Storage Engine](#using-a-custom-storage-engine) section.

 If you use a persistent datastore without the `autoload` option, you need to call `load` manually.
 This function fetches the data from datafile and prepares the datastore. **Do NOT forget it!** If you use a